ConnectedPlacesCatapult/TomboloVisualisationSuite/README.md

 -------------------------

 The map styles used by the CDE require a set of open source fonts in .pbf format.
-To install the fonts from [OpenMapTiles](https://github.com/openmaptiles/fonts) run the terminal command below:
+To install the fonts from [OpenMapTiles](https://github.com/openmaptiles/fonts) run the command below in a terminal:

 ```bash
 ./setup/install_fonts.sh